MLIR

 The TypeConverter contains several hooks for detailing how to convert types, and how to materialize conversions between types in various situations.
 The two main aspects of the TypeConverter are conversion and materialization.

-A conversion describes how a given illegal source Type should be converted to N target types.
-If the source type is already “legal”, it should convert to itself.
+A conversion describes how a given source Type should be converted to N target types.
+If the source type is converted to itself, we say it is a “legal” type.
 Type conversions are specified via the addConversion method described below.

-A materialization describes how a set of values should be converted to a single value of a desired type.
-An important distinction with a conversion is that a materialization can produce IR, whereas a conversion cannot.
+A materialization describes how a list of values should be converted to a list of values with specific types.
+An important distinction from a conversion is that a materialization can produce IR, whereas a conversion cannot.
 These materializations are used by the conversion framework to ensure type safety during the conversion process.
 There are several types of materializations depending on the situation.

 • Argument Materialization